magepeopleteam/mage-eventpress/readme.txt

 **⭐ Download PDF tickets for event attendees:**
 After successful Event Registration and Payment are completed, it will generate a PDF ticket for each attendee.
-Single Ticket mode also can enable so it will generate single ticket for a order instead of creating multiple ticket.
+Single Ticket mode also can be enabled so it will generate a single ticket for an order instead of creating multiple tickets.

 **⭐ Individual Custom Registration Form for each Attendee:**
-We have a Custom registration form for each attendee, It can be enabled for each event. and Condition can be applied for attendee form also Global Attendee form can be created so same form can assign to multiple event with creating every time.
+We have a Custom registration form for each attendee, It can be enabled for each event. and Conditions can be applied to the attendee form also Global Attendee form can be created so the same form can be assigned to multiple events created every time.

 **⭐ Automatic Email Conformation with  Pdf Tickets:**
-We have Automatic email function that can be setup based on payment status and pdf ticket will be sent with that email with company and event details information.
+We have an Automatic email function that can be set up based on payment status and a pdf ticket will be sent with that email with company and event details information.

 **⭐ View Attendee List from Dashboard:**
-Event Attendee list can be viewed from dashboard with attendee details information that is captured during event registration.
+The event Attendee list can be viewed from the dashboard with attendee details information that is captured during event registration.

 **⭐ Attendee Information Edit option:**
-WpEvently Pro version has Attendee edit option where admin can edit attendee each information and change any event date as bulk attendee edit feature.
+WpEvently Pro version has an Attendee edit option where admin can edit attendee information and change any event date as bulk attendee edit feature.

 **⭐ Export Attendee List in CSV Format:**
 From admin dashboard event organizer can export attendee list in csv format with Extra service details.
 CSV file can be configured so that organizer can decide which field need to export.